-Travel this one-way ridgetop for sweeping Royal Gorge Region vistas, spectacular geological wonders and along the way discover our unearthed dinosaur trackway.
+Travel this one-way ridgetop, Skyline Drive, for sweeping Royal Gorge Region vistas, and spectacular geological wonders.
+Discover our unearthed dinosaur trackway along the way.

 In 1905, around 60 inmates from the Colorado State Penitentiary were assigned to construct Skyline Drive.
 They finished in 1906 and the city council named designated vehicle days and horse-drawn carriage days to avoid conflicts along the narrow route.